 Function: It is necessary for green, leafy growth and the formation of chlorophyll necessary for photosynthesis.
 It also forms part of the protein.

-Sign of deficiency: Leaves appear pale green or bluish then turn yellow (chlorosis).
-Leaves drop, the oldest leaves fall first, small leaves, thin stem, low vigour of plants and stunted growth.
+Sign of nutrient deficiency: Leaves appear pale green or bluish then turn yellow (chlorosis).
+Leaves drop, the oldest leaves fall first, with small leaves, thin stems, low vigour of plants and stunted growth.

-Sign of excess: Dark green leaves, excessive leave growth instead of buds and fruits.
+Sign of excess: Dark green leaves, excessive leaf growth instead of buds and fruits.

-Source: Manure, bonemeal, blood meal (dried blood), fish meal, fish emulsion (also contain phosphorus and potassium, in small amounts), cottonseed meal (also contains small amount of phosphorus and even smaller amount of potassium), coffee grounds (also contains very small amounts of phosphorus and potassium), soybean meal (also contains small amount of potassium and even smaller amount of phosphorus), composted legumes (peas, beans, peanuts), ammonium sulfate or nitrate.
+Source: Manure, bonemeal, blood meal (dried blood), fish meal, fish emulsion (also contains phosphorus and potassium, in small amounts), cottonseed meal (also contains small amounts of phosphorus and even smaller amounts of potassium), coffee grounds (also contains minimal amounts of phosphorus and potassium), soybean meal (also contains small amount of potassium and even smaller amount of phosphorus), composted legumes (peas, beans, peanuts), ammonium sulfate or nitrate.

 Read also: Essential Plant Nutrients, their Functions and Nutrient Sources